Union County, South Dakota

 Union County is the southernmost county in the U.S. state of South Dakota.
-As of the 2020 United States Census, the population was 16,811, making it the 13th most populous county in South Dakota.
+As of the 2020 census, the population was 16,811, making it the 13th most populous county in South Dakota.
 Its county seat has been Elk Point since April 30, 1865.
 Originally named Cole County, its name was changed to Union on January 7, 1864, because of Civil War sentiment.

-Union County is part of the Sioux City, IA–NE–SD Metropolitan Statistical Area.
+Union County is part of the Sioux City metropolitan area.
 The Progressive Farmer rated Union County second in the "2006 Best Place to Live Survey" in the U.S., because "its schools are good, its towns neat and its people friendly".

 History

 Founded on April 10, 1862, as Cole County, it was renamed Union County on January 7, 1864, when its boundaries were changed to encompass land previously part of neighboring Lincoln County.
 The county seat was moved from Richland to Elk Point on April 30, 1865.